SortableJS/Sortable/plugins/README.md

 `cloneNowShown()` — Function to be called if the plugin has shown the clone

+`hideGhostForTarget()` — Hides the fallback ghost element if CSS pointer-events are not available.
+Call this before using document.elementFromPoint at the mouse position.

+`unhideGhostForTarget()` — Unhides the ghost element.
+To be called after `hideGhostForTarget()`.

 `dispatchSortableEvent(eventName: String)` — Function that can be used to emit an event on the current sortable while sorting, with all usual event properties set